rh-messaging/activemq-artemis-operator/docs/tutorials/prometheus_locked_down.md

 1. A server certificate for the broker pod (`broker-cert`)
 2. A client certificate for the operator to authenticate with the broker (`activemq-artemis-manager-cert`)
-3. A client certificate for Prometheus to scrape metrics (`my-prometheus-cert`)
+3. A client certificate for Prometheus to scrape metrics (`prometheus-cert`)

 ```{"stage":"deploy", "runtime":"bash", "label":"create broker and client certs"}
 kubectl apply -f - <<EOF